bmander/graphserver/README.md

 ## Implementation

-The system is built around a C core library for maximum performance and portability, with planned language bindings for Python, Kotlin, and Swift.
+The system is built around a C core library for maximum performance and portability, with complete Python bindings and planned language bindings for Kotlin and Swift.
 Key components include:

 - **GraphserverVertex**: State representation using key-value pairs with efficient canonical form
 - **GraphserverEdge**: Multi-objective transitions with metadata support